microsoft/turing-experiments/README.md

 To query the OpenAI language models and generate new simulation results, uncomment "Section 4.
 Run Experiment".

-Enable git LFS to see the authors' consolidated results data files in the `data/simulation_results_consolidated/ultimatum_game/` folder.
+Enable git LFS and run `git lfs pull` to see the authors' consolidated results data files in the `data/simulation_results_consolidated/ultimatum_game/` folder.

 ```
 .